renatomatos79/playground/README.md

 # Hello Dockers and C# Developers
 The samples into this repository were created to help you to start to build your apps using Containers

-In the video below, you will find a summary of this project: <br>
+In the video below, you will find a fast project overview: <br>
 https://www.youtube.com/watch?v=UTdnbA0Flqs

 Link to use Docker Playground: <br>